Wetbikeboy2500/web_content_parser/README.md

 One goal: unify web content parsing between dart projects.

+This project has a scraping system that is seperate from the parsing system.
+This scraping system allows users to write scripts in [hetu-script](https://github.com/hetu-script/hetu-script) and use those to get the raw data returns.
+This package adds external functions that make scraping easier and is something that is completely independant from the parsing side of the project.
+If you need a dynamic system to parse websites, this is it.

+**Note:** This package uses an exact version of hetu which can be found in the pubspec file.
+Make sure you write your scripts with that version in mind.

 This will not support downloading of any content.
 This simply acts as the interface.

 This project is still in development but does have complete functionality.
 I am working towards refining function names and the structure of the project.
 There is also always room to explore what scripts can do and how to define new functionality for them.
 I would recommend to add this project through git with a hash specified.
 Once things are to my standard, I will switch to semantic versioning.